RahulSDeshpande/tyriar.github.io/_drafts/detect-number-of-siblings-in-css.md

       @include space-out(1, 4);
     }

-LESS is a little trickier as looping isn't as intuitive but it's doable as well.
+LESS is a little trickier as [looping][4] isn't as intuitive but it's doable as well.

 <!--prettify lang=css-->
     .space-out(@min, @max) {